Drug Interactions between Synthroid and tetracycline

 Interactions between your drugs

-There were no interactions found in our database between Synthroid and tetracycline - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Synthroid and tetracycline.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Synthroid is in the drug class thyroid drugs.

 - Synthroid is used to treat the following conditions:

 - Tetracycline is in the drug class tetracyclines.

 Tetracycline is used to treat the following conditions:

 - Lyme Disease, Arthritis